huggingface/peft/docs/source/developer_guides/troubleshooting.md

 ### Loading adapter weights is slow

 Loading adapters like LoRA weights should generally be fast compared to loading the base model.
 However, there can be use cases where the adapter weights are quite large or where users need to load a large number of adapters -- the loading time can add up in this case.
-To speed up the loading time, you can pass the `init_empty=True` argument to [`~PeftModel.from_pretrained`] and [`~PeftModel.load_adapter`].
+The reason for this is that the adapter weights are first initialized and then overridden by the loaded weights, which is wasteful.
+To speed up the loading time, you can pass the `low_cpu_mem_usage=True` argument to [`~PeftModel.from_pretrained`] and [`~PeftModel.load_adapter`].

 <Tip>